Current Doctoral Students

 - Liza Bott, PhD (Graduated, 2015): Currently a psychologist at Lake City, FL, VA

-- Blake Allan, PhD (Graduated, 2015): Currently an associate professor at Purdue University
+- Blake Allan, PhD (Graduated, 2015): Currently an associate professor at University of Houston

 - Kelsey Autin, PhD (Graduated, 2018): Currently an assistant professor at University of Wisconsin-Milwaukee